 Current Positioning and Outlook

 The market forces investors to adapt, and current market conditions have accelerated many changes that were already in motion.
-We welcome market volatility, which plays to our strengths.
-While we remain nimble in our portfolio management, we stay steadfast in our process, which has been foundational to our success.
-Soaring valuations on growth stocks ultimately lead to thin margins of safety within the portfolio.
-So, as we closely monitor the evolution of our investment theses on those positions and reassess our conviction levels in them, the truth is, we’re doing the same with all positions across our balanced allocations in both the long and short books.
-We’re staying disciplined about culling the portfolio of those that don’t meet our milestones for thesis evolution, with a watchful eye on our main objective to provide superior downside protection as we did earlier in the year.
+We welcome market volatility, which plays to our strengths, but it has become more fleeting with every day.
+The soaring valuations on growth stocks ultimately lead to thin margins of safety within the portfolio.
+We continue to closely monitor the investment theses supporting our positions and reassess our conviction levels, but that process has expanded to include all positions across both our long and short books.
+We’re staying disciplined about culling the portfolio of those names that don’t meet our milestones for thesis evolution, with a watchful eye on our main objective to provide superior downside protection as we did earlier in the year.

-Investors’ willingness to pay-up for sales growth, even in the absence of earnings, has skewed the risk/reward trade-off on both sides of the book.
-We have since covered short positions in speculative, high-growth names while removing low-quality and leveraged businesses from the long book.
+Investor sentiment and the willingness to pay-up for growth, even in the absence of earnings, has skewed the risk/reward trade-off on both sides of the book.
+In the fourth quarter, we continued to cover short positions in speculative, high-growth names while removing low-quality and leveraged businesses from the long book.
 We have positioned the portfolio to mitigate risk, protecting on the inevitable downside, while participating in any broad-market advance.
-The late quarter results were very encouraging, as the portfolio performed as we had hoped during both the rally and selloff.

-We thank you for your support and investing alongside us in the Thornburg Long/Short Equity Fund.
+We thank you for your support and investing in the Thornburg Long/Short Equity Fund.